Whipple10m/pyfzreader/README.md

 - `'frame_num'`: event number, starting at one.
 - `'gps_truetime_grs'`: `False`, see above.
 - `'gps_data'`: see above.
+- `'gps_system'`: `'michigan'`, see above.
-- `'gps_day_of_year'`: see above.
+- `'gps_mjd'`: see above.
-- `'gps_utc_time_sec'`: see above.
+- `'gps_utc_sec'`: see above.
 - `'gps_utc_time_str'`: see above.
+- `'gps_is_good'`: see above.
 - `'event_type'`: `'pedestal'`.
 - `'nadc'`: see above.
-- `'adc_values'`: see above.

-Other data items present in the FORTRAN structure are not decoded by the reader as they don't seem to be relevant for the data files that I have.
-Please contact me if you need any of them to be extracted.
+- `'adc_values'`: the ADC values in the `'ped_adc1'` sector of the GDF record.
+- `'all_values'`: dictionary of all values found in the GDF frame structure, if the `'return_all_values'` option has been specified in the class.

+By default, the reader only extracts the elements of the record that seemed relevant to me, given the epoch of the data.
+The `'return_all_values'` can be used to force the reader to extract all data in the GDF record, irrespective of whether they are being written with valid data.
+Please contact me if you would like any of these values returned by default.

 ### Tracking status